briandunnington/roku-like-a-hurricane/docs/_posts/proxying_network_requests.md

 Summary: Some of the options available for inspecting network traffic from your Roku
 Category: Tools

 Roku does not have built-in support for proxies, and the HTTP stack (`roUrlTransfer`) does not expose the necessary methods to manually construct a valid proxy request.
-There are two approaches to to get proxying working in spite of these limitations.
+There are two approaches to get proxying working in spite of these limitations.

 ## System-level proxying